c2hub/c2style/README.md

 http://github.com/c2lang/c2compiler

-C2Style only finds and parses recipe.txt and executes astyle on all the files in the target specified for formatting.
+C2Style only finds and parses recipe.txt and executes astyle on all the files in target targets.

 It is also possible to format all targets in a recipe.txt.

-Versions for both Windows and Linux provided.
-I don't know how to work with Mac OSX, so I don't know what the differences are.
-Hopefully Linux version will work on Macs.

-##Installation
+## Installation

-In order to compile c2style, latest version of c2c is required.
+In order to compile c2style, the latest version of c2c is required.
 Installation guide can be found at http://github.com/c2lang/c2compiler .

-Once you have c2c installed, compilation of c2style is very easy (This installation steps are for installing to $HOME/c2style, you can, however, replace the folder with whichever one you want)
+Once you have c2c installed, compilation of c2style is very easy (This installation steps are for installing to $HOME/c2style, you can, however, replace the folder with whatever you want)

 ```
 cd $HOME